+Many veterinarians offer pre-anesthesia screening to their patients and may have you sign a waiver if you decline these blood tests.
 Why is this so important?
-It provides a way to assess kidney and liver function prior to undergoing anesthesia among other things.
+It provides a way to assess kidney and liver function prior to undergoing anesthesia, among other things.
 The liver and kidneys are the primary routes that the anesthetics are broken down and removed from the body.
-If they aren't working well, then anesthesia may be more of a risk.
-There are many anesthetic agents available, and your veterinarian may also use the blood screening information to determine the best anesthetic protocol for your pet.
+If they aren't working well, anesthesia may be more of a risk.
+There are many anesthetic agents available, so your veterinarian may also use the blood screening information to determine the best anesthetic protocol for your pet.

-What happens during the surgery?
-Your pet will be sedated and anesthetized so she won't feel any pain or be aware of what is happening.
+Your pet will be sedated and anesthetized, so she won't feel any pain or be aware of what is happening.
 Her breathing and heart rate will be closely monitored by the veterinary staff.
-The surgeon makes a small incision on her abdomen (belly area) and removes the two ovaries and uterus, usually just above the cervix.
-All vessels and tissues are ligated (tied off) to prevent bleeding and lessen chances of post-operative bleeding or infection.
-Once the ovaries and uterus are removed, the surgeon begins the closure of the body wall and skin -- muscle, subcutaneous, and skin are sutured (stitched) back together.
-Your pet may have absorbable sutures, skin staples, or sutures visible in the skin that will need to be removed by your vet 10-14 days after surgery.
+The surgeon makes a small incision on her abdomen and removes the two ovaries and uterus, usually just above the cervix.
+All vessels and tissues are tied off to prevent bleeding and lessen chances of post-operative bleeding or infection.
+Once the ovaries and uterus are removed, the surgeon begins the closure of the body wall and skin, and the muscle, subcutaneous fat, and skin are stitched back together.
+Your pet may have absorbable sutures, skin staples, or sutures visible in the skin that will need to be removed by your vet 10 to 14 days after surgery.

 For the exact answer, you will need to ask your vet, but this will vary from practice to practice, vet to vet, and even patient to patient.
 There isn't a "right" or "wrong" answer.
-It is very important to keep your pet as quiet as possible activity-wise, prevent excessive licking of the incision, and to go slow initially and monitor food and water intake.
+It is important to keep your pet as quiet as possible activity-wise, prevent excessive licking of the incision, and to go slow initially and monitor food and water intake.
 Also, if your pet experienced any surgical or anesthetic complications, your vet may want to keep her overnight for further observation.
 If you work or won't be home immediately after picking up your pet, you may want to ask your vet about keeping your pet for a while longer for observation and monitoring.

-How soon will she be "back to normal"?
+How soon will she be back to "normal"?